The 20 Essential Hot Sauces For Anyone Who Loves Bringing The Heat

 “In a society constantly driven to distraction by our phones, email, Instagram, etcetera, there is something deeply, almost sub-consciously alluring about hot sauce and the pain it causes,” says Denver Nicks.
 “Hot sauce, especially really spicy hot sauce, commands your full attention.”

 Nicks would know.
-The author and (and UPROXX contributor) wrote a book on the subject, titled Hot Sauce Nation: America’s Burning Obsession.
+The author and (and Uproxx contributor) wrote a book on the subject, titled Hot Sauce Nation: America’s Burning Obsession.
 His choice of subtitles was fitting back when the book was released in 2016 and has only grown more so.
 Last week, TruTV bought not one but two shows based around Complex’s “Hot Ones” concept — a game show and a traditional interview — and the number of sauces on supermarket shelves has continued to grow.
-Nick’s sees this as a good thing, further evidence of America’s melting pot.
+Nicks sees this as a good thing, further evidence of America’s melting pot.

 “It’s not just the sheer number of immigrants we have in this country,” he says, “but how they have transformed and enriched American culture, transformed all of us, and made hot sauce fiends out of many more of us than there were before.”